 If the subcommittee recommends approval of a proposal, the assistant administrator for Research will then submit the project proposal to the State Experiment Station.
-After review and comments by the State Experiment Station, the 1890 Research Director then reviews the proposal status for preparation and submission to Cooperative State Research, Education and Extension Service (CSREES), USDA for final review and official approval.
-If approved by CSREES, USDA, authorization is then given to the 1890 research director to fund the proposal.
+After approval of the State Experiment Station Review, the 1890 Research Director then reviews the proposal status for preparation and submission to National Institute of Food and Agriculture (NIFA), USDA for final review and official approval.
+If approved by NIFA, USDA, authorization is then given to the 1890 research director to fund the proposal, if Evans-Allen funds are available at the station level to do so.